jacobobryant/biff/slate/source/index.html.md

 (which contains a JWT) in an email to sign in, and then Biff stores their user ID in an encrypted cookie.
 Password and SSO authentication are on the roadmap.

-After a user is signed in, you can authenticate them on the backend from an event/request handler like so:
+After a user is signed in, you can authenticate them on the back end from an event/request handler like so:

 ```clojure